nobody-famous/alive-lsp/README-dev.md

 * Use the Common Lisp
   [interactive debugger](https://lispcookbook.github.io/cl-cookbook/debugging.html#the-interactive-debugger).

+With this configuration it is possible to add `(break)` calls in the code to cause a break in the REPL.
+Note that breaks in some areas will prevent the Alive extension from completing startup.
+For example, during startup Alive will request all known packages, ASDF systems, and threads.
+Breaking within the function `handle-list-pkgs` will halt processing of the packages request and the Alive extension startup will be delayed and (maybe) eventually fail.
+The next session addresses recovering from this sort of loss without resorting to `vim`.

 #### Debugging

 Debugging Lisp code, even with Alive, is different from most other languages.